Are-Oelsner/gRPC-Gateway/README.md

 ## Running the client:
     python ./python/gateway_client.py
-    < see Client command formats below>
+    < see Client command formats above>

 ## Example:
 ### In one terminal